Anti-Match Fixing Overview

 - Crime syndicates can generate large and quick gains through betting.

-Everyone in badminton has an obligation to report any activity that could be an offence under the BWF Code of Conduct in Relation to Betting, Wagering and Irregular Match Results.
+Everyone in badminton has an obligation to report any activity that could be an offence under the BWF Code on The Prevention Of The Manipulation Of Competitions

 Yes – monitoring is a very important part of the anti-match fixing programme.